openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

 Pay attention to the following when using the **onDatasetChange** API:

 1. The **onDatasetChange** API cannot be used together with other data operation APIs.
-2. The data corresponding to the specified indexes is sourced from the original array before the data operation.
+2. The input parameter of **onDatasetChange** is operations.
+The **index** of each operation is sourced from the original array.
+Therefore, the index in operations(input parameter of **onDatasetChange**) does not correspond exactly with the index in the operations on Datasource.
+The above example clearly illustrates this point.
 3. When **onDatasetChange** is called, the data can be operated only once for each index.
 If the data is operated multiple times, **LazyForEach** enables only the first operation to take effect.
 4. In operations where you can specify keys on your own, **LazyForEach** does not call the key generator to obtain keys.
 As such, make sure the specified keys are correct.
 5. If the API contains the **RELOAD** operation, other operations do not take effect.